Gina Owens Memorial Prize

 Jane Sandeman is Director of Finance & Resources at the The Cardinal Hume Centre and a regular judge for the Gina Owens Memorial Prize.
-She founded the Institute of Ideas Parents Forum in October 2006 which looks at issues concerning parents and young people as played out in the national and international media, and social policy.
+She founded the Academy of Ideas Parents Forum in October 2006 which looks at issues concerning parents and young people as played out in the national and international media, and social policy.
 Jane is the Director of Finance and Resources for Cardinal Hume.

 Sandy Starr is Communications Officer at the Progress Educational Trust - a registered charity that works in the fields of genetics, assisted conception and embryo/stem cell research - and Webmaster of the charity’s publication BioNews.
 He is also a member of the Ethics Advisory Board of the world’s largest autism research project, European Autism Interventions: A Multicentre Study for Developing New Medications, and a member of the Editorial Board of the charity Autistica.
 He has consulted and spoken on technology and regulation for the United Nations Educational, Scientific and Cultural Organisation, the Organisation for Security and Cooperation in Europe, and the European Commission project RightsWatch.
 He has written for a wide range of publications, and spent several years working for the current affairs publication spiked and writing weekly film reviews for the Sun newspaper’s TV Mag.
 He has contributed chapters on regulation and law to six books.

 Bernie Whelan is a reviewer for Extra!
 Extra! and was previously an advice worker at the London Irish Women’s Centre.